MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 }
 ```

-If you don't want to create a new Azure service, use a `--show` or `--list` command that accepts the parameters you want to store in local context.
+If you don't want to create a new Azure service, use a `show` or `list` command that accepts the parameters you want to store in local context.

 ```azurecli
 # clear all local context values for demonstration